ARK-Builders/website2/content/blog/what-is-local-first.md

 Git is an example of cloud collaboration where the working documents are kept locally.
 I edit my code locally on my computer, and when it is completed, I can update the cloud repository (that is considered the reference point for all).
 Local versions on other devices can quickly become out of date as other users make updates.
 As local versions become out of date, the possibility of a conflict on future merges increases - adding time and energy to keep the code synchronized.

-Files on Github (and other cloud tools like DropBox) use Content Addressable storage (CAS).
+Files on GitHub (and other cloud tools like DropBox) use Content Addressable storage (CAS).
 Instead of a directory structure, each file is stored as a unique hash based on its content.
-Rather than relying on a location of the file, The file can be quickly and efficiently received by the hash.
+Rather than relying on a location of the file, the file can be quickly and efficiently received by the hash.
 Use of content hashes also makes version control easy - by accessing an “older hash” of the file, users can revisit older incarnations of the file.

 ## New school local-first

 What if we could edit our files locally, and share them with colleagues - instantly?
-No more emailing that Powerpoint with the ever growing file name - but using the internet to update files on every change.
+No more emailing that PowerPoint with the ever growing file name - but using the internet to update files on every change.

 Each colleague would have a distinct copy of the same file, and software running on each device would sync with one another as edits were being made.
 With a local-first and real-time sync, we gain many of the collaborational attributes of working in the cloud, but we also retain ownership of our content.
 We can leverage CAS to make file discovery easy, and also enable version control of our documents.